-Canada police push back COVID protesters in bid to end siege
+Canada police clear Parliament street in bid to end siege

-Authorities advanced to the front of the prime minister’s office and almost in front of Parliament Hill which has been occupied by trucks and protesters since late last month.
-Some police used pepper spray.
+Authorities took control of the street in front of Parliament Hill which has been occupied by protesters and their trucks since late last month and had been turned into a carnival on weekends.

 Ottawa police addressed the protesters in a tweet: “We told you to leave.
 We gave you time to leave.
 We were slow and methodical, yet you were assaultive and aggressive with officers and the horses.
 Based on your behavior, we are responding by including helmets and batons for our safety,”

 Police said one protester launched a gas canister and was arrested as they advanced.
+Late Saturday morning, authorities were pushing crowds away from Parliament Hill.

 By Friday evening, at least 100 people had been arrested, mostly on mischief charges, and nearly two dozen vehicles had been towed, including all of those blocking one of the city’s major streets, authorities said.
 One officer had a minor injury, but no protesters were hurt, interim Ottawa Police Chief Steve Bell said.